-In 2021 and 2020, this financial asset represents 0.17% in both years.
+In 2022 and 2021, this financial asset represents 0.13% and 0.17%, respectively.
 Hence, Management believes that the effect of provision for expected credit loss is immaterial to the consolidated financial statements as a whole.

 30.03 Liquidity Risk Management